By Kristin Bayer, Deanna Gibeau, Bill Gibeau and Peter Gibeau

 Join KMP for a short, virtual puppet theater performance.

 The Ruby is a virtual puppet theater presentation of an ancient fable, staged and filmed at KMP, so we could bring you this charming story in your own home.
-We think you❜ll enjoy the delightful story of one puppet❜s search for the meaning of life, the beautifully handcrafted puppets, and the interesting visit with the puppets themselves, as they share insights into the magic of puppetry, and the tricks that let puppets convey thoughts, feelings and actions.
+We think you’ll enjoy the delightful story of one puppet’s search for the meaning of life, the beautifully handcrafted puppets, and the interesting visit with the puppeteers, as they share insights into the magic of puppetry.

 One Slight Hitch